 One of my most memorable experiences on our Botswana safari was taking a boat cruise on the Chobe River.
 The river forms the northern border of Chobe National Park, an area renowned for having the largest concentration of elephants in Africa.

 As we travelled along the river we spotted African dart birds, fish eagles and crocodiles sunning themselves in the late afternoon sun.
 Pods of hippos watched us silently from the depths of the river, popping up occasionally to observe us as we floated by.
 Water buffalo grazed on the islands peppered along the river.

-But it was the elephants that stole the show that day.
+But it was the elephants that stole the show that day — and they take the next spot in this African safari animals list.
 As we drifted silently along, we spotted a large herd making their way to the riverbank.
 The elephants waded into the river metres from our boat.
 We watched in awe as dozens of elephants, both young and old, frolicked effortlessly in the water.
 Some fed on reeds from the river.
 Two young elephants played a game of what we can only describe as “who can hold the other underwater the longest!”
 Being so close and observing them in their natural environment was simply incredible.
 We had many amazing wildlife encounters in Botswana, but seeing the elephants in the Chobe River was a perfect moment.

 Rachel blogs at Adventure and Sunshine.

 A Safari in Kenya/African Safari Animals List

 A safari had been on my bucket list for a while, and it certainly lived up to my expectations.
 Starting in Nairobi, Kenya, our brilliant guide took us on a tour of several game parks, including an ark, where you can watch animals at night.
 The safaris take place early morning or late afternoon when the animals are most active.
 This makes for long days, and the less than smooth roads between places mean sleeping on the journey is probably not going to be possible.
 Our guide referred to the jolting we got as we drove between places as a “Kenyan massage”!